 When buying a sofa with a solid hardwood frame, try to choose FSC-certified wood.
 This wood comes from sustainably managed forests that promote biodiversity, protection of natural habitats and reforestation, making it a more eco-friendly choice for your home.

 You should buy a sofa with a frame with a zero-VOC or natural oil finish because these types of sofas are free from toxic chemicals and won’t off-gas.
-Most couches use frames finished with toxic stains that could release formaldehyde and VOCs which could affect your health.
+Most couches use frames finished with toxic stains that could release formaldehyde and VOCs, which could affect your health.

 Sofas can be toxic, they usually use harsh chemicals such as flame retardants, heavy metals, formaldehyde, and phthalates that off-gas and make your indoor air unhealthy.
 These sofas can expose you to harmful chemicals that could trigger allergies, respiratory tract diseases, tiredness, headaches, and in some cases, cancer.
-That’s why choosing a non toxic sofa is so important.
+That’s why choosing a non-toxic sofa is so important.

-Non toxic couches are made using either CertiPur certified memory foam or natural materials, such as latex, wool, or kapok.
+Non-toxic couches are made using either CertiPur-certified memory foam or natural materials, such as latex, wool, or kapok.
 They often use organic fabrics and recycled materials that help protect the environment and make the sofa manufacturing process more sustainable.